 How to Get HACCP Certified as an Auditor

-To be able to do in-house audits, a member of staff will need to do training and study a HACCP course.
-The staff member will also need to do preparation to take the Certified HACCP Auditor (CHA) Exams.
+To do in-house audits, a staff member will need to do training and study a HACCP course.
+The staff member will also need to prepare to take the Certified HACCP Auditor (CHA) Exams.
 This training is obtainable from the American Society of Quality (ASQ).
 You can choose your exam date from the range offered.

 A HACCP training provider like International HACCP Alliance can help a staff member get a HACCP training certificate to carry out our food safety duties and annual inspections.
 After they complete training by taking HACCP courses, the staff member will be aware of: